ramadatta/CPgeneProfiler/README.md

 ## References

 Jake R Conway, Alexander Lex, Nils Gehlenborg, UpSetR: an R package for the visualization of intersecting sets and their properties, Bioinformatics, Volume 33, Issue 18, 15 September 2017, Pages 2938–2940, https://doi.org/10.1093/bioinformatics/btx364

+Gupta, Sushim Kumar, et al. "ARG-ANNOT, a new bioinformatic tool to discover antibiotic resistance genes in bacterial genomes."
+Antimicrobial agents and chemotherapy 58.1 (2014): 212-220.